okeeffed/developer-notes/manual/Books/Strategize.md

 - Red-dot game: give everyone three dots and ask them to place it beside what they are most concerned about.
 - Problem interviews: structured conversations with target users and customers.
 - Pivoting is only attractive if you pivot early, when the cost of changing direction is comparatively low.
+- Timebox: fixed period of time that cannot be extended.

+## Product Roadmap

+- Roadsmaps translate strategic decisions into actionable plans that provide direction for the dev team and the other stakeholders.

+### Roadmap Foundations

+- In the simplesrt form, the roadmap indicates how a product is likely to evolve with major releases.
+- Can be feature-based or goal-orientated.
+- Best roadmapping approach for product depends on amout of uncertainty and change present.
+  - Matrix to help has X axis Market vs Y Axis Product.
+  - Product grouped as young/mature.
+  - Market grouped as dynamic/stable.
+  - Feature-based roadmaps only useful for mature/stable, else goal-orientated.
+- Get a relationship between the backlog and product roadmap right.

+### Road-Mapping Pitfalls

+- No guarantee: roadmaps are a high-level plan.
+- No speculation: Don't create a roadmap if you don't have a valid product strategy available.
+- No epics or user stories.
+(FYI Epics are longer narratives that contain multiple stories.)
+- Make roadmap SMART (specific, measureable, agreed, realistic, time-bound).

+### GO Product Roadmap

+- Spreadsheet consisting of:
+  - Dates/time frames
+  - Release names
+  - Reason for new release
+  - High-level features necessary to meet the goals
+  - Metrics to determine if the goals have been met